Skip to main content

 Thumbnail: Tension lines in plastic protractor seen under cross polarized light.
 When a ray of plane polarized light is passed through a photoelastic material, it gets resolved along the two principal stress directions and each of these components experiences different refractive indices.
 (CC BY-SA 3.0; Nevit Dilmen via Wikipedia)

-This page titled Mechanics of Materials (Roylance) is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by David Roylance (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled Mechanics of Materials (Roylance) is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by David Roylance (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform.